valango/AdventOfCode_2021/README.md

 simple simulation resulted in 💥 explosion on part 2 and the correct solution was of less code than the initial part 1 😎!
 * `day 15:` This was a clever one - at first, I fell into trap of best-route-search 💀;
-  the working solutions was to just flood the whole field with cumulative risk values.
+  the working solution was to just flood the whole field with cumulative risk values.
-  I bet the algorithm can be improved.
+  I bet the algorithm can still be improved.
+* `day 16:` That was fun!

 ## Track record